0xd1rac/system-zoo/README.md

 - Named semaphores and lifetime management
 - Basics of IPC (Inter-process communication)

+# 🔄 Concurrent Queue Implementation in C

+## 🧠 Goal:
+Implement a **thread-safe concurrent queue** that supports multiple producers and consumers with minimal locking.

+---

+## 📦 What You'll Build:

+A bounded/unbounded FIFO queue with:
+- `enqueue()` — safely adds an element.
+- `dequeue()` — safely removes and returns an element.
+- Support for multiple threads calling both at the same time.
+- Internal locking or lock-free design (your choice).

+---

+## 🔐 Version 1: With Locks

+Use:
+- `pthread_mutex_t` for mutual exclusion.
+- `pthread_cond_t` for full/empty condition signaling (bounded version).

+Bonus:
+- Add optional timeout-based dequeue using `pthread_cond_timedwait`.

+---

+## ⚙️ Version 2: Lock-Free (Advanced)

+Use:
+- **Compare-And-Swap (CAS)** operations (`__sync_val_compare_and_swap` or C11 atomics).
+- Implement **Michael and Scott's lock-free queue** if you’re up for the challenge.

+---

+## ✅ What You'll Learn:

+- How to safely share mutable data between threads.
+- Deadlock prevention in producer-consumer systems.
+- (If lock-free) Memory ordering, ABA problems, and atomic primitives.

+---

+## 🧪 Bonus Ideas:

+- Add performance benchmarking under 2, 4, 8 threads.
+- Use this queue as a foundation for a **job queue** or **thread pool**.
+- Compare lock-based vs lock-free implementations.

+---

+## 🛠 Tools:

+- C + POSIX threads (`pthread.h`)
+- Optionally use `valgrind` or `helgrind` to detect data races.

 # 💻 OS Memory Management Project Series (C)

 ## 🧭 1.
 Virtual Address Visualizer